 Do you accept IETLS score as an alternative to TOEFL?

 I completed an ESL program with UH.
 Does the certificate allow me to waive the TOEFL?

 How do I find out more information about the Marketing faculty at Bauer?

-We have world-class faculty with varied backgrounds and research interests.
+We have world-class faculty with diverse backgrounds and research interests.
 Please go to the faculty directory to find the details.
-This is a very active research faculty in marketing, as shown in our publications page.
-Between 2012 and 2016, our faculty published 16 papers in the top marketing journals (Journal of Marketing Research, Journal of Marketing, Journal of Consumer Research and Marketing Science).
+This is a very active research community, as shown in our publications page.
+Between 2012 and 2016, our faculty published 16 papers in the top marketing journals (Journal of Marketing Research, Journal of Marketing, Journal of Consumer Research, and Marketing Science).
 This is the platinum standard for research and is not easily accomplished.
 This puts our department in the top 40 of marketing departments in the U.S.

 How much do Ph.D. students interact with the faculty?